lostcomb/Draughts/README.md

 # README #

-A simple version of English Draughts.
+A simple version of English draughts.
+This game allows for saving and loading games, the save is done either when a game is over or when the application is closed.
+The standard rule set is used.

-This game doesn't currently allow for the full rules, only one move per player is possible.
-The full rules shouldn't be too hard to implement though.
+See here for rules: [http://en.wikipedia.org/wiki/English_draughts](http://en.wikipedia.org/wiki/English_draughts)

 ## The game running: ##